redpanda-data/connect/README.md

 select a balance between latency, protection against back pressure and file based persistence, or nothing at all (direct bridge).

 For more details [check out the general documentation][general-docs].
+For some applied examples such as streaming and deduplicating the Twitter firehose to Kafka [check out the cookbook section][cookbook-docs].

 ## Supported Protocols